nvlang/sveltex/docs/src/docs/code.md

 ::: details What about Prism?

-[Prism.js](https://github.com/PrismJS/prism/) is not supported as a backend for syntax highlighting in code blocks.
+[Prism](https://github.com/PrismJS/prism/) is not supported as a backend for syntax highlighting in code blocks.
 This isn't for lack of trying.
-Prism.js v1 is somewhat outdated (it's currently a CommonJS module), and though I got it to work _somewhat_, I couldn't load any languages beyond JS or TS.
+Prism v1 is somewhat outdated (it's currently a CommonJS module), and though I got it to work _somewhat_, I couldn't load any languages beyond JS or TS.
 In any event, SvelTeX's use-case isn't really what Prism was designed for.
 One of Prism's main selling points is it's small size, but this isn't a primary concern for preprocessors such as SvelTeX.

-Prism.js's maintainers' focus has shifted to v2, which is not yet available.
+Prism's maintainers' focus has shifted to v2, which is not yet available.
 When v2 becomes available, I'll consider adding support for it in SvelTeX.

 :::